godatadriven/github-contributions/.github/pull_request_template.md

 ### Checklist

-- [ ] When opting-in for tracking your Github contributions, approve the PR in Github.
+- [ ] When adding a Github handle to be tracked that is not yours, request the user to approve the PR